phaethonp/we-ai/readme.md

 >**Investment Attraction:** The transparency and data-driven decision-making facilitated by the platform could make large-scale projects more attractive to investors, potentially leading to an increase in the supply of housing.

+# What Services do we deliver, and how this product looks?
-# This framework enables a new platform-based business model
+This framework enables a new platform-based business model for the Pre-Development and The Project Management Phase
 ### Pre-Development phase platform.
 What it is and why it matters?
 We address these challenges:`Project initiation` `Direct access to Data through NLP` `Direct Collaboration` `Low Productivity`<br><br>
 This platform could significantly disrupt the property development industry, creating new opportunities for architects, investors, and contractors, and leading to a more diverse, efficient, and innovative industry. <br><br>